gabrielrinaldi/Countly-Frontend-Heroku/README.md

 5. Change server on countly.config.js (`countlyCommon.READ_API_URL = "http://your_api_server/o"`)
 6. Push to Heroku and you are done

+After installation, for each app you create if you want to have an icon you have to create and add it manually.

+1. Create the application
+2. Get the app key (inspect the image to see the png file name)
+3. Create a png file with a size of 22x22 named after your app ID
+4. Put it on public/appimages and push to Heroku

 ##Frontend

 Quick overview of some important files and directories included in this package;